JoshyJ13/CSC5240_EarthquakeModeling/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

+Located in this repository is 5 .ipynb files:

+1. ModelAnalysis-Baseline.ipynb - contains the python implementations of the baseline models we used to evaluate which baseline model we wanted to use without preprocessing.
-Located in this repository is 4 .ipynb files.
-The ModelAnalysis.ipynb contains the python implementations of the
+2. ModelAnalysis.ipynb - contains the python implementations of the baseline models we used plus some preprocessing.
+3. RandomForest.ipynb - contains python implementation of the RandomForestClassifier model with preprocssing and submission formatting.
+4. DecisionTreeClassifier.ipynb - contains python implementation of the DecisionTreeClassifier model with preprocessing and submission formatting.
+6. LogisticRegression.ipynb - contains python implementation of the LogisticRegression model.

+All files can be ran independently!